Let me guess. Your job involves sitting all day behind a computer, and now you’re looking for some exercises to counter sitting, and ease your pain.

-Do you ever finish a work day with back, hip, or neck pain?
+Do you often finish your work day with back, hip, or neck pain?
 Overall stiffness?
 All of the above?
+You’re not the only one.

 How to Counter the Effects of Sitting All Day with Exercise